J. William White: Career

 Shortly after graduation he became a member of the staff gathered by Professor Louis Agassiz for the Hassler expedition to the West Indies, the Straits of Magellan and both coasts of South America.
 After his return to Philadelphia he began practice, became eminent as a surgeon, and during his entire after life was a teacher and writer in surgery.
 He joined the University of Pennsylvania Medical School in 1874.
 His connection with the university as professor emeritus ended only with his death.

 White was the author of the "Human Anatomy" (1875); American Text Book of Surgery (1896); Genito-Urinary Surgery (1897); and an editor of Annals of Surgery.
 He was a member of the American Surgical Association, the American Genito-Urinary Association, a fellow of the College of Physicians of Philadelphia, and a trustee of the University of Pennsylvania.

 During World War I, Dr. White served at the American Hospital in Paris, as part of a unit from the University of Pennsylvania Medical School.
 He also published A Primer of the War for Americans (1914), later enlarged and republished as A Textbook of the War for Americans (1915).

 Personal life

 White was an avid sportsman.
 He was a member of the Rittenhouse, Corinthian Yacht, Philadelphia Country and The Franklin Inn Club of Philadelphia.
 He was also a member of the Reform, the Royal Automobile and the Kinsman clubs, all of London, and of the Swiss and American Alpine Club.
 Once, in September 1880, he swam from Newport to the Narragansett Pier, Rhode Island, making ten miles in five hours and forty minutes in a cold rough sea.

+The Army and Navy football teams had faced each other four times between 1890 and 1893, alternating between the two academy campuses.
+The series was discontinued after 1893 following objections by the academy superintendents.
+Through the efforts and diplomacy of Dr. White, the academies agreed to resume the series in 1899 at the University of Pennsylvania's Franklin Field beginning a long tradition of the game being played in Philadelphia.